BackupTheBerlios/subnant-svn/trunk/README.txt

   * load

-    Uncompress and load some or all repositories from svn-dumps to svn-root
+    Uncompress and load repositories from svn-dumps to svn-root

   * migrate

-    Migrate one or more repositories by chaining Subnant targets: verify -> dump -> create -> load -> verify
+    Migrate some or all repositories by chaining Subnant targets: verify -> dump -> create -> load -> verify

     Allows for different Subversion binary version to be used on destination